 How many dozens of forms does your practice have?
 Were they developed over the years by different people?
 Are they photocopied?
 Do they have the practice logo on them?
+Do patients have to write their name, DOB, or the date more than once?

 Prescription pads, fax cover sheets, and forms from the practice need to be consistent and have the right look.
 Be careful that they follow the same style as other marketing pieces, even though they can certainly be in black & white and on more economical paper.
 Imagine a patient visiting the website, having a great experience with the doctor, but then the imaging form has words crossed out, has been copied multiple times, and the practice name is listed incorrectly.
 Overlooking small details such as this can devalue the overall brand.